adilsalim1/adilsalim1.github.io/_tabs/about.md

 ---

+## Personal Profile

+Cybersecurity Researcher with 1 year of experience in SOC operations, VAPT, and threat hunting.
+Proficient in identifying, analyzing, and mitigating security threats across web, API, cloud, and network environments.
+Gained hands-on expertise through practical labs and certifications from LetsDefend, CyberDefenders, Security Blue Team, TryHackMe, and HackTheBox.
+Skilled in incident response, log analysis, and security hardening, with a strong commitment to continuous learning and staying updated with the latest cybersecurity trends.

+---

 ## Technical Skills

 - **Security Operations Center (SOC):** Experienced with log integration, normalization, and analysis.
 Worked with open-source IDS/IPS solutions like Snort and Suricata, and familiar with the ELK Stack, Graylog, Grafana, Wazuh, Shuffle SOAR, Sigma, Yara, Mandiant Redline and IOC Editor for threat detection and hunting.